Bridge Specifications

 DISCLAIMER

-This bridge requires internet access to download third party libraries:
+This import bridge requires internet access to download third-party libraries:

-- If https fails, the bridge then tries with http.
+- If HTTPS fails, the import bridge then tries with HTTP.

 - If a proxy is used to access internet, you must configure that proxy in the JRE (see the -j option in the Miscellaneous parameter).

-- If the bridge does not have full access to internet, that $HOME/data/download/MIMB/ directory can be copied from another server with internet access where the command $HOME/bin/MIMB.sh (or .bat) -d can be used to download all third party libraries used by all bridges at once.
+- If the import bridge does not have full access to internet, that $HOME/data/download/MIMB/ directory can be copied from another server with internet access where the command $HOME/bin/MIMB.sh (or .bat) -d can be used to download all third-party libraries used by all bridges at once.

-By running this bridge, you hereby acknowledge responsibility for the license terms and any potential security vulnerabilities from these downloaded third party software libraries.
+By running this import bridge, you hereby acknowledge responsibility for the license terms and any potential security vulnerabilities from these downloaded third-party software libraries.

 OVERVIEW

-This bridge imports Business Intelligence (BI) reporting metadata from Microsoft Power BI service hosted on the Microsoft Azure cloud.
+This import bridge imports Business Intelligence (BI) reporting metadata from Microsoft Power BI service hosted on the Microsoft Azure cloud using the Power BI REST APIs (the Admin APIs by default).

 REQUIREMENTS